 Joining SPARK is simple.
 Individuals and families may register online and provide a DNA sample via a saliva collection kit in the comfort of their own home.
 They may also register in person at OHSU by contacting us at:

-In addition to the Autism Treatment Network, the CDRC Autism Program is active in research projects related to autism and autism spectrum disorders.
-A sample of those research projects are listed below.
+In addition to the SPARK, the CDRC Autism Program is active in an array of research projects related to autism spectrum disorders.
+A sample of those research projects is listed below.

 Autism Treatment Network Registry

 The goal of the ATN Registry is to provide data to identify medical conditions and track medical, behavioral, and quality of life outcomes in children with ASD to help identify best practices and improve care.
 Thus far, we have targeted several specific areas of interest: sleep abnormalities, gastrointestinal disorders, neurological issues, metabolic disorders, and psychopharmacology.

 In September of 2008 the ATN received a grant of $12 million over three years to serve as the Autism Intervention Research Network on Physical Health (AIR-P).
 The network grant was part of four initiatives developed by the Maternal and Child Health Bureau of the Health Resources and Services Administration under the Combating Autism Act.

 This grant provides significant financial support to supplement efforts the ATN had already begun in developing evidence-based guidelines and tools for the diagnosis and treatment of autism and associated conditions including sleep, gastrointestinal (GI) disturbances and neurological disorders.